Alex Lifeson: Rush

 Rush was on hiatus for several years starting in 1997 owing to personal tragedies in Neil Peart's life, and Lifeson had not picked up a guitar for at least a year following those events.
 However, after some work in his home studio and on various side projects, Lifeson returned to the studio with Rush to begin work on 2002's Vapor Trails.
 Vapor Trails is the first Rush album since the 1970s to lack keyboards—as such, Lifeson used over 50 different guitars in what Shawn Hammond of Guitar Player called "his most rabid and experimental playing ever."
 Geddy Lee was amenable to leaving keyboards off the album due in part to Lifeson's ongoing concern about their use.
 Lifeson's approach to the guitar tracks for the album eschewed traditional riffs and solos in favour of "tonality and harmonic quality."
+Rush continued to record and perform until Peart's retirement in 2015.
+Lifeson and Lee announced a reunion of the band on October 6, 2025, with Anika Nilles filling in for Peart.

 During live performances, he used foot pedals to cue various synthesizer, guitar, and backing vocal effects as he played.

 Victor

-While the bulk of Lifeson's work in music has been with Rush, his first major outside work was his solo project, Victor, released in 1996.
-Victor was attributed as a self-titled work (i.e. Victor is attributed as the artist as well as the album title).
-This was done deliberately as an alternative to issuing the album explicitly under Lifeson's name.
+His first major outside work is his solo project, Victor, released in 1996.
+It was attributed as a self-titled work, where the name Victor is attributed as the artist and the album title.
+This was done deliberately as an alternative to issuing the album explicitly under Lifeson's name (although the rerelease on vinyl attributes the album to his name).
 The title track is from the W. H. Auden poem, also entitled "Victor".
 Both son Adrian and wife Charlene also contributed to the album.